VictoriaMetrics/VictoriaMetrics/docs/Cluster-VictoriaMetrics.md

      Supports the following optional suffixes for size values: KB, MB, GB, KiB, MiB, GiB (default 0) -memory.allowedPercent float
      Allowed percent of system memory VictoriaMetrics caches may occupy.
 See also -memory.allowedBytes.
 Too low a value may increase cache miss rate usually resulting in higher CPU and disk IO usage.
 Too high a value may evict too much data from OS page cache which will result in higher disk IO usage (default 60)
-  -precisionBits int
+  -metricsAuthKey string
+     Auth key for /metrics.
+It must be passed via authKey query arg.
+It overrides httpAuth.* settings -pprofAuthKey string
+     Auth key for /debug/pprof.
+It must be passed via authKey query arg.
+It overrides httpAuth.* settings -precisionBits int
      The number of precision bits to store per each value.
 Lower precision bits improves data compression at the cost of precision loss (default 64)
   -retentionPeriod value
      Data with timestamps outside the retentionPeriod is automatically deleted The following optional suffixes are supported: h (hour), d (day), w (week), y (year).
 If suffix isn't set, then the duration is counted in months (default 1)
+  -retentionTimezoneOffset duration
+     The offset for performing indexdb rotation.
+If set to 0, then the indexdb rotation is performed at 4am UTC time per each -retentionPeriod.
+If set to 2h, then the indexdb rotation is performed at 4am EET time (the timezone with +2h offset)
   -rpc.disableCompression
      Whether to disable compression of the data sent from vmstorage to vmselect.
 This reduces CPU usage at the cost of higher network bandwidth usage
   -search.maxTagKeys int